 - Memory – Loss of short- or long-term memory function can greatly impact an individual’s daily life, making it difficult to complete familiar tasks, solve problems, and keep track of time and place.
 Memory loss may also be associated with changes in mood and personality.

-- Visiospatial cognition – Visiospatial cognition is the ability to visually process and navigate the relationships between objects in space.
-It is this cognitive function that allows us to catch a ball, drink a cup of tea, or park a car.
+- Visuospatial cognition – Visiospatial cognition is the ability to visually process and navigate the relationships between objects in space.
+This cognitive function that allows us to catch a ball, drink a cup of tea, or park a car.

 - Language – Difficulties with communication can have debilitating psychosocial effects, leading to frustration and isolation.
 Language perception, language production, and semantic association can all be impacted by stroke, traumatic brain injury, and neurodegenerative disorders such as Alzheimer’s Disease.